CNwatermeter/JavaLearning/README.md

-# LearningJava
+# JavaLearning
-Just a personnel Learning Java repository
+Just a repository for learning Java
+Maybe there will be many mistakes in it
+And because my English is not good, the comments in it may be difficult to understand I would be grateful if someone could correct my mistakes XD